 Frosting Instructions

-- Whip cream cheese and butter together.
+- Whip cream cheese and butter together on medium speed.
 Beat in powdered sugar and vanilla.
 Add milk or cream a tablespoon at a time until fluffy but still holding its shape.4 oz cream cheese, 2 oz butter, 2 cups powdered sugar, 1 teaspoon vanilla, 1-2 tablespoon heavy cream

 Notes